 Foxglove

-Fruit trees: apple, pear, citrus and plum trees.
+trees: apple, pear, citrus and plum trees.

-Lamiaceae (or mint) family: basil, bee balm (monarda), catmint, lemon balm
+family: basil, bee balm (monarda), catmint, lemon

 Mint